Understanding your child's treatment

 Every child is different, but here is a general idea of how EMDR therapy unfolds.
 Your therapist will adjust the pace to your child's needs.

-Building trust, learning about your child's history, and teaching coping skills.
+Getting started.
+Building trust, learning about your child's history, teaching coping skills.
 No memory processing yet.

-Working through targeted memories with bilateral stimulation (gentle eye movements, tapping, or sounds that engage both sides of the body).
+Processing.
+Working through targeted memories with bilateral stimulation.
 Some children see relief in a few sessions; others with more complex histories may need longer.

-The therapist checks progress, addresses any remaining targets, and ensures your child feels stable before ending treatment.
+Check-ins & closure.
+Reviewing progress, addressing remaining targets, and ensuring your child feels stable before ending treatment.

 • "I'm proud of you for going to therapy."